Last Updated: March 2020

-After review of the nominees, the Nominations Committee shall submit to the Board one name for each of the following positions: President-Elect, Business School Dean, Director of Administration, and Director of Global Activities.
+After review of the nominees, the Nominations Committee shall submit to the Board one name for all open Board positions.
 Upon Board approval of the slate of nominees, the membership is notified of the slate and given a 30-day period to vote to approve or oppose the nominees.
 Approval or opposition is based on a majority of the returned votes.
 Only votes received in the Executive Office by the date noted on the ballot shall be counted.
 If a majority of the voting membership opposes a nominee, the Board will reconsider the nomination and consider asking the nominee to withdraw.

 Alumni Representatives will send out a call for one Alumni Representative each year no later than October 1.
 The nomination form should be completed and submitted online no later than May 1.
 At the June Board meeting, the Alumni Representatives on the Board shall present their top three choices as nominees for the successor for the outgoing Alumni Representative.
 The Board will select one of these three nominees for the position.

 Chapter Advocates are selected as noted under Chapter Advocacy Council, Section 2.
 Each year at the Annual Meeting, the Chapter Advocacy Council will select one incoming third-year Chapter Advocate to serve as Director of Faculty Advisors for the following year and one incoming third-year Chapter Advocate to serve as Director of Chapter Advocacy Council for the following year.
 Any additional third year Chapter Advocates may be assigned special duties as deemed appropriate by the Chapter Advocacy Council, pending Board Approval.

 The AICPA Liaison will be selected by the AICPA subject to approval by the Nominations Committee and the Board.